The Impact of Baseball Anime - How Animation Cultivated Baseball Fans

 Mitsuru Adachi's Touch, animated in 1985, fundamentally changed the concept of baseball anime.
 While Star of the Giants depicted effort and perseverance, Touch fused the bittersweet quality of youth with baseball, conveying baseball's appeal to a broad audience including female fans.
 The story of pursuing Koshien through high school baseball, centered on the romance between Tatsuya Uesugi and Minami Asakura, had the effect of boosting the popularity of the Koshien tournament itself.
 After Touch, high school baseball established its image as a symbol of youth, and summer Koshien attendance continued to rise.
 Touch also served as a catalyst converting women who had no interest in baseball into fans.
 The pathway of encountering baseball through romance elements and eventually awakening to baseball's inherent appeal became an important pattern inherited by subsequent baseball anime.

 MAJOR, animated in 2004, opened new horizons for baseball anime with its epic narrative following protagonist Goro Shigeno from childhood through his MLB challenge.
 Its realistic baseball depiction and moving storyline earned support across generations from children to adults.
 MAJOR heightened interest not only in NPB but also in MLB, making Japanese players' overseas challenges feel more accessible.
 Meanwhile, Ace of Diamond, animated in 2013, depicted high school baseball more realistically, delving into the details of tactics and technique.
 Its careful portrayal of pitching arts, pitch selection, and team tactics earned high praise even from baseball veterans.
-These modern baseball anime serve not merely as entertainment but also play an educational role in conveying the technical fascination of baseball.
+These 2000s-era baseball anime serve not merely as entertainment but also play an educational role in conveying the technical fascination of baseball.
 Children who begin playing baseball through anime as their gateway continue to emerge without end.

 The Legacy Anime Left on Baseball Culture